panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 }
 ```

 At a higher level, the module-level scope's role is to define the module components, import dependencies, and export public components: that's the *dependencies resolution process*.
-It should be separated from the *runtime*: when the user interacts with the application.
+It should be separated from the *runtime*: parsing JSON, making requests, handling events.

 Let's refactor the `configuration` module to perform lazy parsing: